The map lets any player show locations of interest in the world without spoiling the element of exploration.

 Example using Dropbox.

 To create your own map you take the URL of the Ink & Parchment map generator and add your own settings to the end of it.
-One of the settings you will add is a URL for a file or page which contains all the locations you want displayed on your map, this file could be in your Dropbox, it could a wiki-page, a webpage, or a file on Google Drive.
+One of the settings you will add is a URL for a file or page which contains all the locations you want displayed on your map, this file could be in your Dropbox, it could a wiki-page, or a webpage.

 More details of how to specify the URL of the locations file

-If you're going to collaboratively build the map with others, then a shared editable file on Google Drive or a wiki page are good places to keep the list of locations - that way everyone can edit the list and the map generator can read the locations directly from it.
-The locations list can be in either html format or txt format (but not Google-Doc format).
-By default, Google Drive will view .txt files but not edit them, you can change this by adding a notepad app - in Google Drive go to.
+If you're going to collaboratively build the map with others, then a shared editable file like a wiki page is good places to keep the list of locations - that way everyone can edit the list and the map generator can read the locations directly from it.
+The locations list can be in either html format or txt format.

 You can download your own copy of the map generator and run it locally straight off your computer.
-Or host a copy on your own website or GoogleDrive/Dropbox account.
+Or host a copy on your own website.

 Obviously though, I intend to keep it available from this website.